 This is important.
 Most evacuations happen on short notice, preparation can make a huge difference.

 If there is a situation that could lead to danger and or evacuation (such as bushfires in the area) bring your pets indoors.
 It is easier to round them up if they are all indoors, should the situation change and you are ordered to evacuate.
 If you do have to evacuate your home, don’t leave your pets behind.
 If it’s dangerous for you, it’s dangerous for them.

 Equipment and supplies for your cat

 - Cat carriers: You should have a suitable cat carrier on hand to evacuate cats in a hurry.
 Having carriers stored in the garage or under a pile of old furniture is not going to be of help in an emergency.
 However, if you are caught out without a carrier and have to get out immediately then a pillowcase may be used as a temporary measure to get your cat out of immediate danger.
 Get your cat familiar with the carrier, so in the event of an emergency, you don’t have to wrestle with him to get him in.

 - Identification: Make sure your cat is always suitably identified, either with a microchip or a collar with a tag.
 Some countries (not Australia) require that your cat has a rabies tag.
 Check with your veterinarian or local authorities on your obligations.

 - Cat food and water: For at least three days.

 - Food and water bowls.

-- Litter trays.
-Large aluminium roasting pans can replace litter trays.
+- Litter trays and cat litter: Large aluminium roasting pans can replace litter trays.

 - Plastic bags: To dispose of litter.

 - A current photo of your pet, if possible include any identifying marks on your cat, so you can prove ownership.

-- Copies of medical records including dates your cat was last vaccinated and any medications he is on.
+- Medical records: Include dates the cat was last vaccinated and any medications.
 If you have more than one cat, you will need to stipulate which cat is on which medication.
 For example, ‘Coco (black cat) is on X number of insulin shots twice a day’.

 - Proof of ownership: This could be a receipt, adoption papers, microchip papers.